OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Flashcard Mini-Game (e.g., "+2 seconds on Flashcard Mini-Game timer").
 Battle mechanics (e.g., "Player team's first unit to act,  acts twice in a row in Combat Phase").
 Rarity/Power: Trinkets can have different rarities (Common, Uncommon, Rare, Legendary), influencing the magnitude or uniqueness of their effects.
-UI Display: Active Trinkets are displayed in the Fixed Top Bar of the UI.
+UI Display: Active Trinkets are displayed in the TopArea of the UI.
 Players can inspect them to see their effects.

 13. Node Types & Logic
 This section details the specific behaviors and interactions within each type of node the player can encounter on the path.